Tanaz-I/Map-Navigator/README.md

 ## Overview

-The **Map Navigator** is a GUI application built using **Tkinter** that allows users to select a source city and a destination city from a list of cities.
+The **Map Navigator** is a Python based application built using **Tkinter** that allows users to select a source city and a destination city from a list of cities.
 The system calculates the shortest route between the selected cities using **Dijkstra's algorithm using Fibonacci heap** and visualizes the route on an interactive map generated with **Folium**.

 ## Features
 - **Dataset**: `cities.csv` consists of cities list along with lattitude and longtitude.